hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 Closes #3099

 ### Benefits
+#### Routing
 One does not need to decode JSON in order to obtain a subset of the data.
 Specifically this can be used for makeshift healthchecking.

+#### Colour
+Additional checks for the standard terminal colour specifications are implemented.
+Specifically,  if the environment variable `TERMINAL_COLORS` is defined and not equal to `false`, and the current `stdout` supports colour (i.e. isn't redirected to a file), additional colour is applied to the `cli` messages.
+If either of the above is false, terminal colour is disabled.
+Including logging and panic hooks.

+#### Minor fixes

+Running Iroha with a non-existent configuration file no longer directly produces a failure.
+Instead data is deserialised from the environment and errors from there are forwarded.

 ### Possible Drawbacks